 My poem “Malice, Golden Afternoon” has been published in NonBinary Review #10 Alice in Wonderland.
 Edited by Lise Quintana and Allie Marini, the anthology contains the work of 40 authors and artists writing about, or around

 Lewis Carroll’s Alice’s Adventures in Wonderland, and Through the Looking Glass.
 Digital copies are available here: https://zoetic-press.myshopify.com/products/nonbinary-review-10-alice-in-wonderland

-Two poems of mine, “Urbane Shutters” and “Roots”, will be included in the Verge 2016: Futures creative writing annual.
-This is a beautifully edited, hard copy, glossy magazine which will be released in August 2016.
-This edition focuses on diversity and pertinent issues within our society as we move to embrace our futures together and will be launched at the 2016 Melbourne Writers Festival.
+Two poems of mine, “Urbane Shutters” and “Roots”, have been included in the Verge 2016: Futures creative writing annual.
+This hard copy, glossy edition focuses on diversity and pertinent issues within our society as we move to embrace our futures together and was launched at the 2016 Melbourne Writers Festival.
 More information can be found here: http://www.publishing.monash.edu/books/verge2016-9781925495065.html